 Another Scottish cycling event definitely worth some serious consideration is the Etape Caledonia.
 It is so popular that you may have to gain entry with a charity ticket to have the opportunity to take part in this breath-taking ride through the spectacular Scottish Highlands.

 The longer 85-mile route, which begins and ends in Pitlochry, will take you through rolling hills and forest land as you ride by the lochs of both Tummel and Rannoch, as well as negotiating a challenging climb up Mount Schiehallion, which tops out at 1,083 metres above sea level.
-There are two shorter routes available, with the 55-mile route introduced last year to great success.
+There are two shorter routes available, with the 55-mile route introduced in 2023 to great success.

 This is a fully timed event, and includes a finishers medal, but beware it also includes a broom wagon to pick up the slow coaches!